lanximaomao/Minishell/README.md

 ## Description

-Minishell is a shell programme written in C. Detailed project requirment can be found here [Link to Example Document](minishell.pdf)
+Minishell is a shell programme written in C. Detailed project requirment can be found [here](minishell.pdf).

 <bt>